PeterPaulez/quiz_creation/README.md

 - Check your quizzes results
 - Edit your quiz and see all results

-# Welcome to Quiz Creator APP - Guest
+# Welcome to Quiz Creator APP
+- Guest Menu

         What do you want to do?
         1) Register
         2) Login
         3) Exit

-# Welcome to Quiz Creator APP - Logged
+# Welcome to Quiz Creator APP
 - Name: Pedro
 - Email: pedro@pedro.com